tcmhoang/sprqpt/src/lib/content/about.md

 ## Ciao 👋

-I'm Conrad ,also known as Tuan *('Twan' is acceptable)*.
+I'm Conrad, also known as Tuan *('Twan' is acceptable)*.
 I'm a curious software engineer who always strives for the best possible way of solving problems.

-I've worked with many programming languages before and absolutely appreciated the way that they taught me seeing things from different angles and perspectives.
-I enjoy speaking about this and showing people how to use these techniques to level up their skills.
+I've worked with many programming languages before and absolutely appreciated the way that they taught me seeing things from different perspectives.
+I enjoy speaking about that and showing people how to use these techniques to level up their skills.
 It's incredible to me that you can open a computer and learn about anything at your fingertips!